Safely and comfortably fade the appearance of skin imperfections at the Lisa S. Ball, NP Building!

 Want to learn more about Photorejuvenation and how it works?
 Check out the information below!

 Photorejuvenation is a safe and effective treatment, where in just a few sessions there will be a noticeable improvement in your overall skin tone.
 Below is a list of our most frequently asked questions along with detailed answers straight from our office.
-If you have further questions, call us at 716-688-0020.
+If you have further questions, contact our office.

 Most patients report a warm, rubber band snapping sensation.
 The device has a built-in chiller for patient comfort so no topical anesthesia is needed.
 Post-treatment feels like a mild sunburn.
 Cooling gel is applied to the area and this usually resolves in about an hour or less.